$0 Maine Adoption Quick-Start Checklist

 • Infant adoption families where birth parent heritage is not fully established

-• Anyone filing an adoption petition in Maine Probate Court or District Court who wants the finalization to be legally sound and not subject to challenge
+• Anyone filing an adoption petition in Maine Probate Court, with District Court handling the child-protection and state-TPR stages in state-custody cases, who wants the finalization to be legally sound

 Who Does NOT Need to Worry